-For the Ganache, I decided to go with a Dark Chocolate one, so I had a nice contrast from my Biscoff Drip Cake I posted recently.
-In that one I used a White Chocolate ganache and explained the ganache rule of 1:1 for dark, 2:1 for milk, and 3:1 for white chocolate.
+For the ganache, I decided to go with a dark chocolate one, so I had a nice contrast, similar to my Biscoff drip cake I posted recently.
+In that one I used a white chocolate ganache and explained the ganache rule of 1:1 for dark, 2:1 for milk, and 3:1 for white chocolate.

 Usually in a recipe post I won’t bother to cover the cake board if I use one because it doesn’t even slightly impact on the cake… and I wouldn’t have done it for this one either but as it was my brothers birthday I went that extra mile.
 I used some leftover ganache to cover it!

 I just got a 10″ Cake Board from Iced Jems, and brushed melted chocolate onto it once the cake was done and added a ribbon around the bottom.
 People can moan that I don’t cover cake boards normally all they want “As they can’t stand it” but if I’m just making a recipe post… what’s the point?!

 As usual for this cake I used a large metal scraper to decorate it, as it makes smoothing around the ganache so much easier.
 I also used my favourite 2D closed star piping tip.
 An offset angled spatula is easiest to use when putting the buttercream and ganache on the cake too!

 I hope you guys love this beauty of a cake as much as my brother and I did!
 Enjoy! x